Preparing for Your Taiwan Trip: What to Do Before and Upon Arrival

 Buying & picking up your EasyCard

-If you are arriving outside this time, or do not want to purchase it from Klook, you can also buy an EasyCard from the Airport MRT Station (look for the EZfly counter) or at convenience stores like FamilyMart and 7-Eleven.
+If you’re arriving outside of Klook counter hours or prefer not to buy from Klook, you can also purchase an EasyCard at the Airport MRT Station (at the EZfly counter) or at convenience stores like FamilyMart and 7-Eleven.

 As of November 2024, an EasyCard costs NT$100 (approximately $3 USD) and is valid for use on the MRT (Metro), TRA (Train), and buses.
 You cannot use the EasyCard for the high speed rail.
 If you choose to purchase your EasyCard from Klook, I recommend to select to pre-load it with NT$400, if you are in Taiwan for one week and plan to actively use the public transportation network.
 Transportation costs are quite affordable, with fares starting at about NT$15 for the MRT and NT$60+ for the TRA.
 Prices vary based on the distance traveled.
 Therefore, NT$400 should be sufficient for most travelers.